iusztinpaul/energy-forecasting/README.md

 ### Deployment

 This step has to be finished only if you want to deploy the code on GCP VMs and build the CI/CD with GitHub Actions.

+Note that this step might result in a few consts on GCP.
+It won't be much.
+While I developed this course I spent only ~20$.
+For you most probably it will be less.

+Also, if you have a new GCP account, you most probably got some free credits.
+Just be sure to delete the resources after you finished the course.

 See [this document](/README_DEPLOY.md) for detailed instructions on this step.